 This morning I logged on to my computer at work to find this headline: Sexed-up images in media hurt young girls: study .
 The above picture was the picture for the article.
 The caption of the picture was "Playboy Playmates line up on the runway at the Playboy Fashion Show in Las Vegas, Nevada, 2003.
 Inescapable media images of sexed-up girls and women posing as adolescents can cause psychological and even physical harm to adolescents and young women, a study in the US has warned."

-new psychological study (why I'm pissed off at the news report language) was issued by the American Psychological Association about media images of grown women playing adolescents harming adolescents and AP chooses to show a picture of Playboy Playmates at a Playboy Fashion Show?
+So let me get this straight -- a new psychological study (why I'm pissed off at the news report language) was issued by the American Psychological Association about media images of grown women playing adolescents harming adolescents and AP chooses to show a picture of Playboy Playmates at a Playboy Fashion Show?
 Butt none of them look remotely adolescent to me.
 I guess the media just does pictures to get men to ogle and not read what nonsense is being published, because of course men are such drooling, testosterone laden heathens that throwing up a picture of Playboy Playmates will disconnect our brain and prevent us from any logical thought or critique of what is being said.

 Fortunately, my synapses that would otherwise prevent me from maintaining logical thought are still intact because I eroded completely any arousal from a Playboy Playmate by constant guilt ridden masturbation sessions as an adolescent, from which of course I dutifully repented and have been forgiven, thus leaving my intellectual capabilities in tact.